Aisha11z/Capston-FSND/README.md

 # Aisha's Capston-FSND
-The capstone project intended for the Full-Stack Developer Nanodegree program from Udacity.the project models a system that has a library of movies that is responsible for creating movies and managing and assigning directors to those movies.
+The capstone project intended for the Full-Stack Developer Nanodegree program from Udacity.the project models a system for a Company that is responsible for creating movies and managing and assigning directors to those movies.

 frontend comming soon....